-Demonstrating respect for the consumer supports his or her hopefulness and nurtures the person's self-esteem.
+Demonstrating respect for the consumer supports the individual's hopefulness and nurtures the person's selfesteem.
 When people convey trust in the consumer, it strengthens the consumer's confidence and motivation to assume increased responsibility for taking control of one's own life.